RoxanaNevarez/School_Assignments/README.md

 # **School Assignments**
-Any code written for homework assignments or as practice for exams are included here *Mainly for organization purposes*
+Any code written for homework assignments or as practice for exams are included here.

+*Mainly for organization purposes*